 Can EU authorities track you down in the UK?

 No not currently.
 After Brexit, the rules changed.
 It means that previous EU laws no longer apply to UK drivers.

-Being unable to enforce fines in the UK is apparently costing the French treasury around €60 million (£52m) a year.
-As a consequence, they are keen to set up a bilateral arrangement at some point in the future.
+Being unable to enforce fines in the UK is apparently costing the French treasury around €60 million a year.
+They are thus keen to set up a bilateral arrangement with the UK.
 This would be similar to the one they have with Switzerland.

 If the French can’t fine us, we can’t fine French (or any other EU drivers) who speed in the UK.
 But we couldn’t before Brexit either.

 This is because law in EU countries entitles authorities to go after the owners of cars who’ve broken the law.
 But as the UK was/is a sovereign nation, we’ve chosen to apply the law differently.
 We punish the drivers of cars who’ve broken the law.
 If the authorities can’t prove who was driving, they can’t levy the fine.

 I’ve been writing about cars and motoring for more than 25 years.
 My career started on a long-departed classic car weekly magazine called AutoClassic.
 I’ve since pitched up at Autosport, Auto Express, the News of the World, Sunday Times and most recently the Daily Telegraph.
 When I’m not writing about cars and motoring, I’m probably doing some kind of sport or working in my garden.